Cshayan/Tracker---MEAN-Task-Manger/readme.md

 # Setup the environment variables

-1. In the folder called config, create a file called `config.env`.
-2. In that file `config.env`, set your own MONGO_URI.
+1. Inside the folder `config`, in the file called `config.env`, set your own MONGO_URI.
 It is the link which connects with backend application with cloud MongoDB Atlas.
 Remeber to set your own password in the MONGO_URI.
-3. Also set TOKEN_SECRET to some random string containing some combination of alphabets and numbers.
+2. Also set TOKEN_SECRET to some random string containing some combination of alphabets and numbers.
-4. In the end, your `config.env` file should look like this - `MONGO_URI = YOUR_OWN_URI`
+3. In the end, your `config.env` file should look like this - `MONGO_URI = YOUR_OWN_URI`
    `TOKEN_SECRET = SOME_RANDOM_STRING_AlPHANUMERIC_CHAR`
    ![Alt text](client/src/assets/img/ss3.png "config.env")